Skip to Content

 3. Clarence Hotel

 Dating back to 1852, the 4-star Clarence Hotel is a Dublin icon that offers great views over the Liffey.
-It’s also owned by Bono and The Edge of U2, though don’t expect to bump into them.
+It was once owned by Bono and The Edge of U2, though don’t expect to bump into them.

 One of the beauties of the Temple Bar district is that it’s a short spin away from some of the best things to do in Dublin.